 2. Hide them in a low FODMAP smoothie

 Adding a handful of kale or spinach to your low FODMAP smoothies is a great way to ‘hide’ vegetables in your morning meal.
-They won’t change the flavor of the smoothie although they might turn it a funky colour.
+They won’t change the flavour of the smoothie although they might turn it a funky colour.
 I love adding a handful of spinach to this low FODMAP blueberry smoothie, otherwise try giving my green smoothie recipe a go.

 3. Veggie up your snacks